 Who is affected?
 Anyone can develop Dupuytren disease.
 Some groups have a higher risk.
 Dupuytren disease often runs in families.
 It’s genetic, but can skip several generations.
 It’s most common in Caucasians.
 In most, it appears in senior years – in previously normal hands.
 An estimated ten million Americans (thirty million worldwide) have signs of Dupuytren disease.
 Dupuytren celebrities include politicians Ronald Reagan, Margaret Thatcher, Mitt Romney, actor Paul Newman, singer Frank Sinatra, comedians Bill Murray, Chelsea Handler, and many, many others – in all walks of life.

-What is the Dupuytren Foundation?
+What is the Dupuytren Research Group?
 We are an independent 501(c)(3) public charity established in 2008.
 Our mission is to find a cure for Dupuytren Disease as rapidly and efficiently as possible.
-All our board members are intensely focused on this goal because we are either hand surgeons who have seen too many problems from Dupuytren Disease, have Dupuytren Disease ourselves, or both.
+All our board members are intensely focused on this goal because we are either hand surgeons who have seen too many problems with Dupuytren Disease, have Dupuytren Disease ourselves, or both.
 Our membership represents all 50 states and spans 70 countries.
 We provide free patient support, host academic conferences, and author academic publications.
 Our flagship effort is the International Dupuytren Data Bank (IDDB).
-The IDDB has been developed by the Dupuytren Foundation in collaboration with the UCLA Department of Human Genetics, the Arthritis Research Foundation, the Mayo Clinic Biobank, and other academic groups.
+The IDDB has been developed by the Dupuytren Research Group in collaboration with an international research team from renowned academic institutions.
 We are the only organization on the planet focused entirely on a Dupuytren cure.

 What is the framework of the International Dupuytren Data Bank (IDDB)?
 The IDDB has three stages:

-- Recruit, enroll, and survey patients through secure online forms to collect information about their disease, its progress, and other medical factors.
-We currently have over 1000 survey enrollees.
+- Recruit, enroll, and survey patients across the globe through secure online forms to collect information about their disease, its progress, and other medical factors.

 - On reaching enrollment and funding goals, blood tests of enrollees will be collected to analyze DNA and other serum biomarkers.